-The adoption of the standard will result in recognition of an asset for the right to use the underlying asset over the lease term and a lease liability for the obligation to make lease payments in the consolidated statements of financial position.
-In addition, this will result in recognition of depreciation on the right of use asset and interest on lease liability in the consolidated statement of comprehensive income, and presentation of the total amount of cash paid into a principal portion and interest within financing activities in the consolidated statements of cash flows.
+The adoption of the standard resulted in recognition of an asset for the right to use the underlying asset over the lease term and a lease liability for the obligation to make lease payments in the statements of financial position.
+In addition, this resulted in recognition of depreciation on the right-of-use asset and interest on lease liability in the statement of comprehensive income, and presentation of the total amount of cash paid into a principal portion and interest within financing and operating activities in the statements of cash flows.